Skip to main content Scroll Top

 7. Model

 In Science classes, students can create models of cells, etc. In History, students can create models of inventions or historical objects of importance.
 In English, models can be made of the writing process or symbols used in writing.
-In math class, students can make models of a story problem, or even create a graph out of Play-Doh just to give them the opportunity to look at things differently than the way they usually do.
+In math class, students can make models of a story problem, or even create a graph out of Play-Doh, just to give them the opportunity to look at things differently than the way they usually do.

-Play-Doh modelling.
+Play-Doh art.

 8. Gallery Walk